vemonet 5 months ago

 The excitement is probably a bit much but it's not just about the eval results themselves but the baggaged attached with them.

-• samvher a day ago
+• samvher 5 months ago

 For me the excitement is that around the o3 announcement I had a feeling like we were heading to an OpenAI / Sam Altman controlled dystopia.
 This resets that - you can run the model yourself, you can modify it yourself, it's essentially on par with the best public models, and it gives hope that the smaller players have a fighting chance going forward.
 They also published their innovations bringing back some of the feeling of open science that used to be in ML research but which mostly went away.

-• xnx a day ago
+• xnx 5 months ago

 Google models are already in the lead in many areas in capability and cost, so I never felt like OpenAI was dominant.
 OpenAI was first to make a splash, but ChatGPT is in a ~5 way tie in terms of what it can do.

-• maxglute a day ago
+• maxglute 5 months ago

 IMO more anti hype for openAI who might be dominant, but are they $3500 per task (O3 high) dominant, or $200 per month dominant.

-• dutchbookmaker 16 hours ago
+• dutchbookmaker 5 months ago

 This is it.